waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Cut Mechanic (CRITICAL DISCOVERY)
 - Using Cut on a tree removes the visual sprite, but the underlying tile may not immediately become traversable.
 The tile type in the map data (`CUT_TREE`) remains the source of truth for collision, as confirmed by a failed movement attempt at (8, 25) in Ilex Forest after cutting the tree.
 - Rigorously test all one-way tiles (e.g., LEDGE_HOP_DOWN/LEFT/RIGHT, FLOOR_UP_WALL on Union Cave 1F) by attempting to move in all four directions from them to definitively confirm their movement restrictions.

 ### Ilex Forest CUT_TREE Blockage
 - **Failed Hypothesis:** Reloading the map by leaving and re-entering Ilex Forest will update the collision data of a cut tree, making it passable.
   - **Test:** Cut the tree at (8, 25), left the map, re-entered, and attempted to walk on the tile.
   - **Result:** Failed.
 Movement was blocked.
 The `CUT_TREE` tile type remains impassable even after the sprite is gone and the map is reloaded.
 This is a persistent state.
-### Ilex Forest CUT_TREE Blockage
-- **Failed Hypothesis:** Reloading the map by leaving and re-entering Ilex Forest will update the collision data of a cut tree, making it passable.
-  - **Test:** Cut the tree at (8, 25), left the map, re-entered, and attempted to walk on the tile.
-  - **Result:** Failed.
-Movement was blocked.
-The `CUT_TREE` tile type remains impassable even after the sprite is gone and the map is reloaded.
-This is a persistent state.
-### Ilex Forest CUT_TREE Blockage
-- **Failed Hypothesis:** Reloading the map by leaving and re-entering Ilex Forest will update the collision data of a cut tree, making it passable.
-  - **Test:** Cut the tree at (8, 25), left the map, re-entered, and attempted to walk on the tile.
-  - **Result:** Failed.
-Movement was blocked.
-The `CUT_TREE` tile type remains impassable even after the sprite is gone and the map is reloaded.
-This is a persistent state.

-# Reflection Log (Turn 21655)
-- **CRITICAL HALLUCINATION:** Believed a warp to Union Cave existed on the AzaleaTown map (8_7).
-The system confirmed no warp exists there.
-The actual warp to Union Cave is on Route 33 (8_6) at (11, 9).
-This was a major failure in location awareness.